daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-07-07-testing-for-release-testing-in-production.md

  * Raising alerts when an exception occurs in the logs

 ## What does successful testing look like in each
-So what does successful testing look like in each of these areas
+So what does successful testing look like in each of these areas?

 ### Release testing
 So successful release testing will look good when: